Chicken rogan josh is defined by its deeply flavoured & well-spiced gravy, traditionally made with lamb; this version is much quicker to make.

 This chicken rogan josh recipe is a rare request from readers and followers on social media.

-My Kashmiri influenced lamb rogan josh recipe is one of the most popular on my site and I regularly get asked if it can be made with chicken.
+My Kashmiri-influenced lamb rogan josh recipe is one of the most popular on my site, and I regularly get asked if it can be made with chicken.

-The answer is of course yes and no. You could just swap out lamb for chicken and it would be tasty.
-But chicken and lamb are very different meats and you deserve better.
+The answer is, of course, yes and no. You could just swap out lamb for chicken, and it would be tasty.
+But chicken and lamb are very different meats, and you deserve better.

 We have become accustomed to thinking that the protein element of a curry is entirely exchangeable.
-As far as I am concerned it ain’t good enough and we do not do it with any other cuisine!

-In all of my recipes, I ensure that the sauce is tailored to the core part of the meal.
+I take a different approach, and in all of my recipes, I ensure that the sauce is tailored to the core part of the meal.

 My lamb tikka masala and chicken tikka masala recipes, pork vindaloo and beef vindaloo and chicken dopiaza and beef dopiaza recipes are other examples of this approach.